dusk-network/plonk/README.md

 ## Documentation

-Documentation for this library is
+Documentation found within this library contains an extensive explanation on how the PLONK proving scheme works.
+The contents of the documentation are as follows:

 ## Performance